-- If the clutch lever play does not meet specifications: - Adjust the clutch cable play. ◀ ( p.
-142)
+- If the clutch lever play does not meet specifications:

 Clutch damage If there is no play on the clutch lever, the clutch will begin to slip.

 - Before operating the motorcycle, always check the clutch lever play. - Move the handlebar to and fro over the entire steering range.